Judith Manzi, DPM, President

 Dr. Michael Zapf holds a BS degree in Microbiology from California State University, Long Beach, and a Master of Public Health degree from UCLA specializing in Infectious and Tropical Diseases.
 After a short career as a Public Health Microbiologist and a laboratory inspector for the State of California, he returned to academia and received a Doctor of Podiatric Medicine degree in 1984 from the California College of Podiatric Medicine.
 He is the founding member of the Agoura-Los Robles Podiatry Centers with offices in Agoura Hills and Thousand Oaks.
 In addition to his podiatric medicine and surgery career, he has been a board member of the Conejo Free Clinic which serves 5000 poor and uninsured patients annually and he helped his Rotary Club launch Operation Footprint where more than 500 Honduran children have received life changing foot and ankle surgeries.
 He personally attended seven of these international missions.
-His Public Health background is a good fit for the position of Board Member of the Board of Podiatric Medicine where the protection of California residents is his chief goal.
+His Public Health background is a good fit for the position of Board Member of the Podiatric Medical Board of California where the protection of California residents is his chief goal.

 - Brian Naslund, Executive Officer